-Based on the Four Lakes TMDL, it will be necessary to address the internal and external loading when considering how to manage these lakes.
-As previously stated to meet the goals of the TMDL, including all lakes a reduction of up to 95% in the phosphorus load is needed.
-With the appropriate level of staffing, funding, BMPs and management options, this is a feasible effort.
+Based on the South Fork Crow River Lakes TMDL, it will be necessary to address the internal and external loading when considering how to manage these lakes.
+As previously stated to meet the goals of the TMDL, including all lakes a reduction of up to 95 percent in the phosphorus load is needed.

-It should be noted that as part of another Carver, Bevens, and Silver Creek TMDL CCWMO is currently implementing a fecal coliform reduction plan that focuses on minimizing runoff and thus reducing fecal coliform (or E. coli) bacteria numbers.
+It should be noted that as part of another Carver, Bevens, and Silver Creek TMDL Carver County Watershed Management Organization (CCWMO) is currently implementing a fecal coliform reduction plan that focuses on minimizing runoff and thus reducing fecal coliform (or E. coli) bacteria numbers.
 A number of the BMPs targeted and implemented in this plan will provide a cumulative reduction of phosphorus to the lakes within Carver, Bevens and Silver Creek watersheds.
 With that said, the two main contributors of indicator bacteria are feedlot sources as well as SSTS.
 Failing SSTS are not mentioned in this plan because we feel they are adequately addressed in the Carver, Bevens, and Silver Creek TMDL Implementation Plan.

-To reach the reduction goals CCWMO will be the lead on the implementation of the Four Lake Excess Nutrient TMDL and will rely largely on its current Water Management Plan which identifies the Carver SWCD as the local agency for implementing BMPs.
-Although CCWMO will champion the plan, in some instances individual stakeholders (i.e. Cities of Waconia and Cologne) will be ultimately responsible for implementing the identified BMPs.
-These activities will be included in the NPDES Phase II Permits that the stakeholders hold (both CCWMO and Cities'), and activities will be reported annually.
+To reach the reduction goals CCWMO will be the lead on the implementation of the South Fork Crow River Lake Excess Nutrient TMDL and will rely largely on its current Water Management Plan which identifies the Carver SWCD as the local agency for implementing BMPs.
+Although CCWMO will champion the plan, in some instances individual stakeholders will be ultimately responsible for implementing the identified BMPs.
+These activities will be included in the NPDES Phase II Permits that the stakeholders hold (both CCWMO and City's), and activities will be reported annually.